tr1ckydev/great.db/DOCUMENTATION.md

 For more ideas on how to use the filter for various purposes, check out the examples.

-> CAUTION: You may construct such a query which isn't supported by SQLite and would hence throw and error.
+> ⚠️ CAUTION: You might construct such a query which isn't supported by SQLite which would hence throw an error.

 ### .delete(keyName `string`, keyValue) -> `Promise<void>`